plone/training/gatsby/plonerestapi.rst

 Test the node created from the retrieved data by displaying some data in the ``index`` or any other page.

 Hints: Use Postman to check the data from the endpoint and process accordingly.
-Axios library can be used for ease of handling HTTP requests.
+The Axios library can be used for handling HTTP requests.

 .. note::

     Minor errors may arise when Gatsby node specific fields are overwritten by spreading the Plone object data.
     For now, they can be fixed by defaulting them to the node field data: `node.parent` is an empty string and `node.children` an empty array.

 ..  admonition:: Solution
     :class: toggle